passivereader/powershell/README.md

 # Make your browser tell you how to use Invoke-WebRequest
 In your browser: F12 - Network tab - open a website - right-click a line with a HTTP status code (usually 200) - there should be a copy as PowerShell option.

+# Setting environment variables
+`set` for current console only, `setx` for all consoles